onecommons/unfurl/README.md

 Unfurl is a command line tool for deploying services and applications.

-Use Unfurl to describe your application architecture in terms high level resources (e.g. compute) and services.
-Then Unfurl creates a deployment plan adapted to your deployment environment (e.g your cloud provider, or Kubernetes), using artifacts such as shell scripts, Terraform modules or Ansible playbooks.
+Describe your application architecture at a high-level using the [OASIS TOSCA](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=tosca) standard and Unfurl creates a plan adapted to your deployment environment (e.g. your cloud provider, Kubernetes, or self-hosted machines), using artifacts such as shell scripts, Terraform modules or Ansible playbooks.

-After deployment, Unfurl records in git all the info you need for a reproducible deployment: the configuration, the artifacts used in deployment, their versions and code dependencies, and deploy, records history, as well the state of the deployment resources.
-This enables intelligent updates as your dependencies or environment changes.
+After deployment, Unfurl records in git all the information needed for a reproducible deployment: the configuration, the artifacts and source repositories used in deployment, as well the state of the deployed resources.
+This enables intelligent updates as your configuration, dependencies, or environment changes.

 The best way to manage your Unfurl project is to use [Unfurl Cloud](https://unfurl.cloud), our open-source platform for collaboratively developing cloud applications.